Yoseph Haddad: Career

 Haddad frequently travels internationally to speak in support of Israel and has worked with Reservists on Duty to advocate for Israel on university campuses in the US.
 Since 2020, Haddad has worked for i24NEWS.
 He also writes columns on sites such as Israel Hayom, TheMarker, and Times of Israel blogs.

 In 2018, he established Together – Vouch for Each Other with the aim of working for the integration and connection of the Arab sector with Israeli society, and since then he has headed it and serves as the CEO of the association.
 As part of Together – Vouch for Each Other, he encourages and supports Israeli Arabs to volunteer for the IDF and national-civilian service.
-Together – Vouch for Each Other was credited with initiating the first living room memorial Holocaust education event in Arab-Israeli society in 2019 and the first Holocaust Remembrance Day ceremony in the United Arab Emirates in 2021.
+Together – Vouch for Each Other was credited with initiating the first living room memorial Holocaust education event in Arab-Israeli society during the Covid pandemic in 2019 and the first Holocaust Remembrance Day ceremony in the United Arab Emirates in 2021.
 In 2022, the group traveled to Auschwitz to participate in the March of the Living.